10 Best Canon Lenses in 2023 (EF Mount DSLR)

 I use a 35mm lens for 80% of my wedding photography work.
 If I could get physically close enough to my subjects for the entire day, I’d use it for 100% of it.

-On a crop sensor Canon dSLR, 35mm translates to roughly 56mm, which is also a versatile focal length.
+On a crop sensor Canon dSLR such as the Rebel T7 or T6, 35mm translates to roughly 56mm, which is also a versatile focal length.

 However, it’s on a full frame Canon that the Canon 35mm f/1.4 L really sings.
 Being able to take advantage of the width of 35mm whilst still being able to knock the background into creamy out-of-focus really is useful.